Vice President of India: Term

 The vice president holds office for five years.
 The vice president can be re-elected any number of times.
 However, the office may be terminated earlier by death, resignation, or removal.
 The Constitution does not provide a mechanism of succession to the office of vice president in the event of an extraordinary vacancy, apart from re-election.
-However, the deputy chairman of the Rajya Sabha can perform the vice president's duties as the chairman of the Rajya Sabha in such an event.
+However, the deputy chairperson of the Rajya Sabha can perform the vice president's duties as the chairperson of the Rajya Sabha in such an event.

 However, when the president dies in office and vice president takes over as president, the vice president can continue serving as the president for a maximum of 6 months within which a new president shall be elected.

 Removal

 The Constitution states that the vice president can be removed by a resolution of the Rajya Sabha passed by an effective majority (majority of all the then members) and agreed by the Lok Sabha with a simple majority (Article 67(b)).
 But no such resolution may be moved unless at least 14 days notice in advance has been given.
 Notably, the Constitution does not list grounds for removal.
-The removal of chairman in the Rajya Sabha cannot be challenged in any court of law per Article 122.
+The removal of chairperson in the Rajya Sabha cannot be challenged in any court of law per Article 122.
 Before Jagdeep Dhankhar no vice president has ever faced removal, although the motion for removal of Jagdeep Dhankhar was not accepted in the Rajya Sabha.

 The Supreme Court can inquire into and decide on the disputes related to election of the vice president as per Article 71(1) of the constitution.
 However, the constitution does not mention any specific ground on which the vice president can be removed.

 Salary and pension

 There is no provision for the salary of the vice president of India in that capacity.
-The vice president receives a salary in the capacity of the ex officio chairman of the Rajya Sabha, which is currently ₹400 thousand per month (revised from ₹125,000 in 2018).
+The vice president receives a salary in the capacity of the ex officio chairperson of the Rajya Sabha, which is currently ₹400 thousand per month (revised from ₹125,000 in 2018).
 In addition, the vice president is entitled to free furnished residence, medical, travel, and other facilities.
 The constitution provides that when the vice president acts as the president or discharges the duties of the president, the vice president is entitled to the salary and privileges of the president.
 The pension for the vice president is 50% of the salary.
 In fact, he is the only official who does not get any salary and emoluments of his designated post (i.e. vice president).